kshedden/case_studies/methods/factor-overview.md

 Correspondence analysis is an embedding approach that aims to represent *chi-square distances* in the data space as Euclidean distances for visualization.
-The Chi-square metric is defined as follows: if $X, Y \in {\cal R}^p$ are random vectors with mean
+The chi-square metric is defined as follows: if $X, Y \in {\cal R}^p$ are random vectors with mean
 $EX = EY = \mu$ and covariance